blog title image for big problem little problem activities

 6. Extend Learning by Introducing Conflict Resolution Techniques

 Once your students have mastered the skill of identifying the size of a problem, the next step is to introduce problem solving techniques or conflict resolution techniques.
-Our preschoolers are just beginning to explore more complex relationships with a wide variety of humans, and this can lead to conflict, misunderstanding and a whole lot of confusion.
+Our preschoolers are just beginning to explore more complex relationships with a wide variety of humans.
+Often, this can lead to conflict, misunderstanding and a whole lot of confusion.

-It will help your students tremendously if you help them explore what common conflicts or problems they may encounter, different techniques to solve minor conflicts or problems and what to do if they can’t solve a minor conflict or problem on their own.
+It will help your students tremendously if you help them explore what common conflicts or problems they may encounter.
+In addition, teach different techniques to solve minor conflicts or problems.
+Then, help them understand what to do if they can’t solve a minor conflict or problem on their own.
 Such a valuable skill indeed!

 Conflict resolution activities for preschoolers image